bitzhuwei/CSharpGL/CSharpGL/CSSL/readme.md

 You can write GLSL in C# using types and machamism provided in :open_file_folder:CSSL.
 (Only a few differences which are easy to understand.)
 # Rules
 Some rules are suggested here for future convenience.
-* CSSL files uses ".css.cs" as extension name, which is easy for file filter.
+* CSSL files uses ".cssl.cs" or ".main.cs" as extension name, which is easy for file filter.